-What’s New? – Starting March 15, 2021, the New Hampshire Emergency Rental Assistance Program will begin accepting applications for assistance with back and future rent and utility payments from landlords and tenants.
+Rental Assistance Available – The New Hampshire Emergency Rental Assistance Program is currently accepting applications for assistance with back and future rent and utility payments from landlords and tenants.
 The program will provide payments directly to landlords and utility companies to help tenants stay in their homes.
-For more information, visit the program’s website or check out these FAQs.

-What’s New? – On February 8, 2021, the Circuit Court is launching a landlord and tenant mediation pilot project in the Concord and Claremont Circuit Courts.
-Parties involved in eviction cases filed at the pilot courts will be referred to free, confidential and voluntary mediation sessions to their court hearings.
-All mediation sessions will be conducted remotely, using teleconferencing.
+Mediation Pilot Project – The Circuit Court is running a landlord and tenant mediation pilot project in the Concord Circuit Court.
+Parties involved in eviction cases filed at the pilot court are referred to free, confidential and voluntary mediation sessions prior to their court hearings.
+All mediation sessions are conducted remotely, using teleconferencing.
 Mediators are contracted through the New Hampshire Judicial Branch and are highly qualified professionals who facilitate discussions between parties and help promote a problem-solving atmosphere.
 Agreements in mediation can often be more flexible, and parties may discover solutions they did not know were available.
-If the parties reach an agreement, the mediator will help file it with the Court and likely will not need to return to court.
+If the parties reach an agreement, the mediator will help file it with the Court and the parties likely will not need to return to court.
 For more information, check out the Alternative Dispute Resolution website.

 Landlords or tenants in doubt as to the legal requirements of a landlord and tenant action should consult with an attorney or the applicable law, RSA 540 and District Court Rules 5.1 – 5.12.
-In addition, residential landlords and tenants are encouraged to consult the Section 4024 of the federal CARES Act (codified as 14 U.S.C. § 9058) and the Centers for Disease Control and Prevention’s Order temporarily halting certain evictions to determine if their cases are covered by those federal laws.
-Note: The CDC Order has been extended through June 30, 2021.
+In addition, residential landlords and tenants are encouraged to consult the Section 4024 of the federal CARES Act (codified as 14 U.S.C. § 9058) to determine if their cases are covered by that federal law.

 Information for Landlords

 Effective January 1, 2007, the district division is required to provide forms for a Demand for Rent and Eviction Notice (formerly known as the Notice to Quit) in court locations and on the New Hampshire judicial branch website.
 Although landlords are not required to use these forms, they are still required to use forms with language that complies with both RSA 540:3 and RSA 540:3-1.
-In addition, pursuant to the Supreme Court’s Renewed and Amended Order Related to the Circuit Court, landlords are required to submit an Affidavit of Compliance with Federal Law approved by the Circuit Court prior to requesting a Landlord/Tenant Writ in all residential evictions.
+Landlords are required to submit an Affidavit of Compliance with Federal Law approved by the Circuit Court prior to requesting a Landlord/Tenant Writ in all residential evictions.